League and Self-Defense: Dissolution

 Most decisive behind the dissolution of League and Self-Defense was the executive committee of League of Polish Families, majority of which opted to go to the 2007 elections with the Right Wing of the Republic of Marek Jurek and the Real Politics Union instead of Self-Defence of the Republic of Poland.
 Later commenting on the dissolution of the coalition, Lepper also stated that no agreement has been found amongst the grassroots members of his party, who argued that the Samoobrona brand cannot disappear from the electoral lists.
 Lepper claimed that the Samoobrona field activists did not agree to collect signatures for LiS electoral lists.
 Media generally praised the decision to dissolve the party given how Samoobrona had a radically left-wing program whereas League of Polish Families was the trademark radical right populist party in Poland.
 Commenting on the dissolution of LiS, Samoobrona MPs stated that a major factor behind this decision was the belief that cooperation with LPR was undermining Samoobrona's credibility as a left-wing party, and discouraged the party's left-wing electorate.
 In a 2008 interview, Lepper spoke of LiS:

 The alliance with the LPR did not come to fruition, firstly because our structures and activists were hostile to it.
 They absolutely did not want it at that time.
 Secondly, it was also impossible because we could not agree on the question of places on the lists, and no one was willing to give in to anyone else.
 Looking back, I think this project was a big mistake...

+In a 2024 interview with Newsweek, Roman Giertych said of the coalition:

+In 2007, Lepper and I agreed to run together in the LiS (Liga and Samoobrona) coalition.
+It was a rescue plan to help us both pass the electoral threshold, but for unknown reasons, he broke his word.
+I took offense and we stopped talking.